csytan/triplecrownforheart/readme.md

 - http://triplecrownforheart.ca/gallery/

-## Implementation
+## How it works
-- Donation page is hosted on Github Pages
+- Rider registration is hosted on Wufoo
-- Data is contained within a JSON file
+- Rider donations are done via PayPal
-- Rider signs up to event on Wufoo
+- Data is pulled from Wufoo and PayPal to generate JSON file
-- Donors pay via PayPal
+- Donation page uses JSON file to populate rider pages
 - Script is run to update JSON file on GitHub